Jimmy Alapag: Playing style

 Alapag is known for his three-point shooting, play-making, and decision-making during clutch moments.
 Despite his size, Alapag takes advantage of his speed and agility against defenders.
+When he was younger, he used to have a 40-inch vertical leap.
+However, he only dunked once in his PBA career.
+He is also known as a great leader on and off the court as he has great communication skills and work ethic, and is always willing to be a mentor to younger players.

 Personal life

 Alapag's parents are Filipino immigrants Crispin and Aurora Alapag.
 He's the youngest of six siblings.
 He considers his father as well as his elder brother Crispin Jr. as his two greatest influences in basketball.